BrooklineBots/brooklinebots.org/Branding.md

 </a>

 <h2>Colors</h2>
-<p> Our team colors are Dark Purple, Pink, and Sky Blue .
+<p> Our team colors are Dark Purple, Pink, and Sky Blue.
 We determine which color is used based off of vibrance and cohesivness.</p>

 <a href="../images/Assets/Branding/BrandingColors.png" download>
     <img width = "50%" src="../images/Assets/Branding/BrandingColors.png">